 The price of TIPS, which are government bonds, reflects the rise and fall of inflation.
 As a result, an increase in inflation leads to an increase in the interest rate paid.
 Furthermore, when there is deflation, interest rates fall.

-TIPS are one of the safest investments because they are backed by the United States government.
+TIPS are one of the safest investments because the United States government backs them.
 Furthermore, they are an excellent way to diversify your investments while supplementing your retirement income.

 What happens to stocks when inflation is high?
-We backtest
+Backtest